larryknaebelobsidian/kingdom/Cautions.md

 166 Mt Sinai
 195 Government of other worlds
 //////////////////////////
+## Private then Public resurrection
+In proposition 130 Peters makes these unusual points:
+- The resurrection of the saints has a private and public aspect
+	- This point seems to have come to light during Peters' day and not as a belief of the primitive church (not chiliasm)
+- The resurrection and translation is to happen **before** the day of Christ
+	- However, Scripture places them **on** the day of Christ

 Proposition 130.
 The Kingdom is preceded by a translation of the living saints.
 >the Thessalonians believed “the day of Christ” to be already present, and his reasoning proceeds to show, not that saints are not to be raised and translated before that day (which is implied), but that before the day itself is ushered in as predicted, a visible Coming and the destruction of Antichrist must precede.